venture23-aleo/verulink/scripts/aws/DEPLOYMENT.md

 At times, keys may not be retrievable during installation.
 In such cases, we can manually attempt to fetch the keys by executing the following command:

 If you haven't made any changes, the default SSH key name remains "attestor-ssh-key.pem."
+> This command checks with AWS Secret Manager if the keys can be retreived.
 ```bash
 ansible-playbook scripts/aws/deploy.yml -i inventory.txt -u ubuntu --private-key=<ssh_key_name> --tags debug,retrieve_secret